wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/create-device-configuration-profiles/includes/11-view-configuration-profiles.md

 ## View device configuration profile details

-After you create your device profile, Intune provides graphical charts.
+After you create your device configuration profile, Intune provides graphical charts.
 These charts display the status of a profile, such as it being successfully assigned to devices, or if the profile shows a conflict.

 1. Select an existing profile.
-For example, select a macOS profile.
+For example, select a iOS/iPadOS profile.
 2. Select the **Overview** tab.
 In this view, the **Profile assignment** includes the following statuses:

     - **Completed**: Policy is applied successfully.